varunc1996/api_benchmarking/docs/Results.md

 ```
 </details>

-This was just to corroborate that if I sent more requests concurrently than what the Flask API server can handle at once, I was going to correctly get several `429` response codes.
+This was just to corroborate that if I sent more requests concurrently than what the Flask API server could handle at once, I was going to correctly get several `429` response codes.

 ## Modifying output tokens